-The evaluator shall verify that the TOE implements the biometric verification mechanism whose error rates is equal or lower than the claimed error rates (i.e. value of FAR/FMR and FRR/FNMR specified in FIA_MBV_EXT.1.2).
+The evaluator shall verify that the TOE implements the biometric verification mechanism whose upper bound confidence interval of error rates does not exceed the claimed error rates (i.e. value of FAR/FMR and FRR/FNMR specified in FIA MBV EXT.1.2).

-The evaluator shall solely rely on the supplementary information (developer's performance report) to achieve this objective following instruction defined in Assessment Strategy.

-[BIOPP-Module] assumes that the biometric verification is not used for the security sensitive services and the TOE operational environment also limits the maximum number of failed verification attempts in succession.
-Therefore, risk of zero-effort impostor attempts is low and the developer may not follow the statistical method (e.g. Rule of 3 or Rule of 30) to measure the biometric verification performance.
+The evaluator shall solely rely on the supplementary information (developer's performance report explained in Chapter 8, Developer's performance report and its assessment strategy) to achieve this objective following instruction defined in Assessment Strategy.
+The [BIOPP-Module] assumes that the biometric verification is not used for security sensitive services and the TOE operational environment also limits the maximum number of failed verification attempts in succession.
+Therefore, the evaluator does not need to gather large quantities of test subjects to conduct the independent testing for this SFR.

-The evaluator shall perform the EAs for FIA_MBE_EXT.1 and FIA_MBE_EXT.2 first to confirm the biometric enrolment can be done correctly.
+The evaluator shall perform the EAs for FIA\MBE\EXT.1 and FIA\MBE\EXT.2 first to confirm the biometric enrolment can be done correctly.

 - a.
-TSS shall explain how the TOE meets FIA_MBV_EXT.1 at high level description - b.
-BMD shall provide information about how the verification rates are tested - The BMD may refer to the developer's performance report - c.
+TSS shall explain how the TOE meets FIA\MBV\EXT.1 at high level description - b.
+BMD shall provide information about how the upper bound confidence interval of error rates are estimated - The BMD may refer to the developer's performance report - c.
 AGD guidance shall provide clear instructions for a user to verify one's biometric to unlock the computer - d.
 Supplementary information (developer's performance report) shall describe the developer's performance test protocol and result of testing